-Consequently, specific design provisions (i.e. safety systems) should be implemented to prevent and mitigate the radiological consequences of design basis accidents by preventing significant fuel damage and maintaining the integrity of the containment (i.e. by preserving the structural integrity of the containment and maintaining its associated systems11).
-The objective of the safety systems is to limit the radiological consequences for the public and the environment to the extent that no off-site protective actions are necessary.
+Consequently, specific design provisions (i.e. safety systems) should be implemented to prevent and mitigate the radiological consequences of design basis accidents by preventing significant fuel damage and maintaining the integrity of the containment (i.e. by preserving the structural integrity of the containment and maintaining its associated systems).
+The objective of the safety systems is to limit the radiological consequences to for the public and the environment to the extent that no off-site protective actions are necessary.

-3.14 Accidents conditions are originated from postulated initiating events that are not expected to occur during the lifetime of the plant.
-The most frequent accidents conditions are categorized as design basis accidents and should have an expected frequency typically below 10-2 per reactor-year.
-Design basis accidents should include both, infrequent and limiting faults as single initiating events due to failure of the first and the second levels of defence in depth.
-The safety systems should be designed to mitigate all the set of postulated initiating events considered for design basis accidents as challenges to the fulfilment of the safety functions or challenges to the barriers.
-Safety systems designed to control design basis accidents requiring a prompt and reliable action should rely on automatic actuation and the need for short term operator actions should be minimized.
-Safety systems should be designed, constructed and maintained to ensure sufficient reliability.
-Safety design concepts, such as conservative safety margins and redundancy, should be applied in their design and construction.
-The environmental conditions considered in their qualification programme should correspond to the loads and adverse environmental conditions induced by design basis accidents, postulated internal and external hazards.
-Further recommendations on the design of specific safety systems for nuclear power plants are provided in the corresponding Safety Guides [5-8].
+3.14 The most frequent accident conditions, which might that are most likely to occur during the lifetime of a plant, are categorized as design basis accidents and should have an expected frequency typically below 10-2 per reactor-year.
+Design basis accidents should include single initiating events due to failure of the first and the second levels of defence in depth.
+The safety systems should be designed to control postulated initiating events considered for design basis accidents by ensuring that safety functions can be fulfilled and barriers can be maintained.
+The safety systems designed to control design basis accidents requiring prompt and reliable action (see para.
+5.11 of SSR-2/1 (Rev. 1) [1]) should rely on automatic actuation, and the need for short term operator actions should be minimized.
+The safety systems should be designed, constructed and maintained to ensure reliability commensurate with their safety significance.
+Safety design concepts, such as adequate margins and redundancy, are required to be applied in the design and construction of the safety systems (see Requirement 24 and paras 5.21A, 5.42 and 5.73 of SSR-2/1 (Rev. 1) [1]).
+The environmental conditions considered in the qualification programme of the safety systems should correspond to the loads and adverse environmental conditions induced by design basis accidents and postulated internal and external hazards.
+Further recommendations on the design of specific safety systems for nuclear power plants are provided in the corresponding Safety Guides (see SSG-56 [5], SSG-53 [6], SSG-34 [7] and SSG-39 [8]).